Yu Tamaki Hoso: International Solo Trombonist

-A Japanese Solo Trombonist active worldwide, Yu Tamaki expands his activities not only as a trombone soloist, but also orchestra and chamber musician, educator, author and producer.
-An official artist for Pro Arte Musicae of Tokyo, S.E.Shires Company of the USA and willie's Custom Brass of Yamanashi.
+A Japanese Solo Trombonist active worldwide, Yu Tamaki expands his diverse activities from being a trombone soloist, to a chamber and orchestra musician, educator, entrepreneur, author and producer.
+An official artist for Pro Arte Musicae of Tokyo, S.E.Shires Company of the USA and willie's Custom Brass of Yamanashi, the Music Director of FukuTama Festival of Shimane, Yu currently resides in Denmark.

 1980: Born in Ashiya, Japan